EvilDuck14/Karen/readme.md

 | Burn Tracer | b | burn tracer <br> burn cluster <br> burn <br> fire tracer <br> fire cluster <br> fire <br> flame tracer <br> flame cluster <br> flame |

 > [!TIP]
-> The single letter names of actions are case sensetive, while all of the longer-form versions of names ignore case and spaces, so *"MeleePU NCH b"* will be interpreted as a punch.
+> The single letter names of actions are case sensitive, while all of the longer-form versions of names ignore case and spaces, so *"MeleePU NCH b"* will be interpreted as a punch.

 > [!WARNING]
 > Certain names such as *"dj"* and *"meleePunchB"* imply that the actions occur in contexts that aren't strictly enforced by the evaluation function - since *'dj'* is parsed as a jump, the calculator will interpret it as a single jump if it believes you're on the ground.